 He has been advising on space and satellite related issues since 1979, including operators such as SES ASTRA, THURAYA, Solaris Mobile a JV between SES and EUTELSAT; content providers such as CNN and Canal +; as well as regulators, such as the ITU and recently a GCC regulator on its regulatory regime for space services.

 He is an advisory panel member of the European Space Agency on data protection and similarly with EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites).

-He is an Associate of MFX Partners (Mobile Finance Experts), and a Senior Consultant, providing experts with experience in at-scale, profitable mobile finance deployments in emerging markets.
+He is an Associate of MFX Partners (Mobile Finance Experts), providing experts with experience in at-scale, profitable mobile finance deployments in emerging markets.

 He has been an expert to the European Commission on a range of dossiers, including spectrum, an advisor to four ITU Secretaries General, and a partner in several major law firms in Australia and the UK.
 He was Head of Telecoms for KPMG in Middle East and South Asia between 2010 and 2012 and the principal of his own specialised consultancies, notably Akhet Consulting.